Our Top 3 STEM Toys

 2. MAGNET TILES

 I had no idea what magnet tiles (more commonly known as Magna-Tiles) were until my wife bought them for our kids a couple of years ago after some PhD level research.
 If you have not heard of them and have kids, you should really check them out.
 Essentially they are hollow plastic tiles that have multiple magnets around the edges, which make them very easy to attach together.
 Kids figure them out quickly and can build tall structures with ease and speed.
 Ours use them to build multi-storey car parks, tunnels, hospitals as well as an assortment of vehicles.

 These things are worth their weight in gold (almost) and our kids still play with them weekly.
 Even our two-year-olds, who are still developing their fine motor skills can build some pretty impressive structures – unless the other twin is around at the same time…

-My wife settled on PlayMags as they were on average 50% cheaper than the more well-known ‘Magna-Tiles’.
+My wife settled on PlayMags (UK link) as they were on average 50% cheaper than the more well-known ‘Magna-Tiles’.
 PlayMags have survived two years of severe stress testing with our four kids.
 We bought a large 100 piece set for our eldest two as their joint Christmas present and the following year we bought a second set.
 The kids now have almost limitless building options.
 Although in writing this post we have discovered that PlayMags are now selling a curved set of tiles… Mrs Chaos is pretty excited.